 iwconfig

-In the sample above, Power Management is on, which can cause disconnection problems if the Raspberry Pi is idling.
+In the case above, Power Management is on, which can cause disconnection problems if the Raspberry Pi is idling.
 Power management can be disabled with the following command:

 sudo iwconfig wlan0 power off